Ahmad Shah Durrani: Death

-The tomb of Ahmad Shah Durrani in Kandahar, it is adjacent to the Kirka Sharif which contains a cloak the Islamic Prophet Muhammad wore.
+The tomb of Ahmad Shah Durrani in Kandahar; it is adjacent to the Kirka Sharif which contains the Cloak of Muhammad.

-Due to Ahmad Shah's relentless military campaigning, his health took a serious toll.
-Numerous reasons are attributed to the death of Ahmad Shah, including a malignant wound on his nose, a form of facial cancer, or possibly a nose injury from blowing up the Golden Temple.
+Ahmad Shah's relentless military campaigning took a serious toll on his health.
+Numerous reasons are attributed to his death, including a malignant wound on his nose, a form of facial cancer, or possibly a nose injury from blowing up Harmandir Sahib.
 The wound aggravated despite all attempts to cure it, and by summer 1772, Ahmad Shah had to be spoonfed and he could not verbally communicate.
 He retired to a palace in Maruf, east of Kandahar, eventually dying either on 16 or 23 October 1772.
 He was buried in Kandahar, where a mausoleum was later built by his son, Timur Shah Durrani in 1777.
 It is adjacent to the Kirka Sharif, brought to Afghanistan during Ahmad Shah's campaign against Bukhara in 1768.

 Children and succession

 Hari Ram Gupta stated that Ahmad Shah had four sons, Sulaiman, Timur, Parwez, and Sikander.
 However, Noelle mentions another son, who was the youngest, Sanjar Mirza.